Spins: Poly drug use

-Cross fading
+Alcohol and cannabis

-Alcohol mixed with cannabis is known as herb and Al, and the intoxication name is known as cross fading.
+Intoxication from both alcohol and cannabis is known as being cross faded, although the term is also used less commonly for combinations of other substances.

 The spins are often reported when alcohol is mixed with cannabis, since both may cause dizziness and magnify each other's effects.
 Smoking after drinking especially intensifies the effects of the alcohol, often resulting in nausea.

 Treatment and prevention

 Since at least some of the symptoms of "the spins" can be attributed to alcohol's disturbance of the vestibular system, many symptom relief strategies are based on increasing the body's ability to use other senses to regain balance.
 In addition to the vestibular system, vision and touch information from the body are extremely important in maintaining balance.
 In fact, the vestibular system is not necessary at all to maintain standing balance unless information from the other two systems becomes inadequate.

 Keeping one foot flat on the ground while trying to sleep is one popular self-treatment for people whose dizziness is exacerbated by lying down with eyes closed.
 There is no direct scientific evidence to support this treatment, however it is consistent with studies showing that postural balance responses to high and low speed tilts are primarily driven by force and velocity receptors in the muscles with relatively little input from the vestibular system.

 One way to mask the symptoms of the spins is to avoid staring at moving objects, such as people who are dancing or ceiling fans.
 Instead, it helps to stare at a non-moving object and slowly blink a few times.
 However, it will make things worse to keep one's eyes closed for an extended period.
 In minor cases of the spins, simply sitting alone in a quiet place or taking a walk is all it takes to make them subside.

-The best ways to avoid the spins are to continuously keep monitoring one's alcohol intake, which involves limiting one's intake to a reasonable level and to eat before drinking, which allows alcohol to be metabolized more efficiently and steadily and will keep one's blood sugar levels more even.
+The best ways to avoid the spins are to continuously keep monitoring one's alcohol intake, which involves limiting one's intake to a reasonable level and to eat before drinking, which allows alcohol to be metabolized more efficiently and steadily, while also keeping blood sugar levels more even.
 Certain foods, such as crackers and cheese, have the right levels of carbohydrates, fat, and protein to help further slow the emptying of one's stomach.